 I grew up in a very safe, beautiful location in Eastern Canada where no one locked their doors, the taxi driver and my teachers would stop and ask me if I wanted a ride, where neighbours knew you and looked out for you, where the community fathers and mothers focused on their kids, and we had every sport to play one could imagine thanks to the historic Boating Club on the river, two rival curling clubs, and the awesome athletic association founded by our town fathers.
 Later I went away to university and didn’t need to worry about being conscripted into an insane war in a foreign land, and where I met people from around the world to expand my horizons and challenge old dogmas we’d grown up with.
 After university I landed a terrific pioneering job with a wonderful mentor/boss-Dr Don McKinnon-and lived in a house with an unobstructed million dollar view of the San Juan and Gulf Islands in British Columbia for over a decade as a young single guy.
-I became a dad with two very beautiful girls who really are great kids and who brought me great joy as I participated in their growth into early adolescence.
+I became a dad with two very beautiful, talented girls who really are great kids, and a very intelligent step-son.
+All of whom brought me great joy and yes sometimes profound sorrow as I participated in their growth into adolescence.
 Now they’re grown up and making their way on the West Coast that I only came to know and love in my early twenties.
 Life couldn’t have been better and as one of my family members confided in me years later my mother said that I was “living the dream.”
 Fore athletics came easy to me, went to a wonderful university, landed a terrific job unique in Canada at the time, lived on the West Coast surrounded by majestic natural beauty, a moderate climate, and many valued friends.
 Now I’m living near a couple of national treasures, the very diverse settings of the Rocky Mountains and the Great Plains.
 To listen to a chorus of wolves in the Foothills of the Rockies at dawn with a blazing red sunrise on the near horizon or perch high atop a mountain peak breathing in the fresh, cool mountain air on a glorious sunny day or sit on the banks of a wild river of liquid glass running free to the sea under the constellatory eyes in the night sky or explore the vast expanse of the sun drenched prairies where antelope run and eagles soar.
 How blessed am I?

 My siblings and I were fortunate, my parents really cared for us and provided us with life experiences that would last a lifetime.
 We grew up knowing we were loved by a big extended family on both sides of the family tree.
 Extended family gatherings in various regions of Ontario were always fun and much anticipated.
 I remember playing with my many cousins, uncles, and aunts.
 Family was always a central theme in our life growing up and for that I am truly thankful and grateful.
 Our summer cottage in Ontario where we played in the woods, swam, fished, and canoed on the lake, picked berries in the fields for our mother and grandmother who would then bake berry pies was a carefree life of joy and discovery.